wasabee-project/Wasabee-Server/README.md

 ## But ... opsec, why is the code open?

 I believe that open code gets looked at, bugs found, problems solved.
 ENL have completely decompiled/deobfuscated RESwue--all their attempts to hide the code was wasted effort.
-I have no doubt they have seen most of our "secret" tools (flips, even high-level operators) happen.
+I have no doubt they have seen most of our "secret" tools (flips, even high-level operators, happen).
 Hiding code does not make it secure.
+API endpoint probing tools exist.
+Obscurity is not security, it only makes life harder on the tool maintainers, which can actaully make the code less secure because it is harder to audit.

-Yes, anyone can run this server.
+Yes, anyone can run this server software.
+That does not give everyone access to all the ENL data.
 You will need API keys for V and rocks.
 To get those you need to be a trusted ENL agent.
 It does run (well, it ought to, I really should test that) without V and rocks support enabled.
-Enjoy.
+Do you have moral objections to V?
+Do you hate the rocks people?
+That's fine.
 Run your own instance.
+Disable the parts you don't like.
 Keep your data on a private server.
 You do not have to trust us to use these tools.
+We don't have to trust you to let you use the tools.
+There is no strategic advantage to be had in secrecy when the other side already has a full toolset available to every agent.

 ## MQTT?